NickHerrig/nickherrig.com/content/posts/fixing-slow-git.md

 done
 ```

 With that, we're down to 11M from 26M!
 Not bad!
 Next, I wanted to resize the images.
-In order to do this, I needed to first identify the current size of the images, then figure out what the Computed values were on the website.
-To run this example, let's look at the Caves image.
+In order to do this, I needed to first identify the current size of the images, then figure out what the computed values were on the website.
+To run this example, let's look at the caves image.

 ```shell
 identify -format "%wx%h\n" caves.webp